quantopian/pyfolio/README.md

 #### Matplotlib on OSX

-If you are on OSX and using a non-framework build of Python you may need to set your backend:
+If you are on OSX and using a non-framework build of Python, you may need to set your backend:
 ``` bash
 echo "backend: TkAgg" > ~/.matplotlib/matplotlibrc
 ```